 - If you can still see any remains of the stain, rub liquid laundry detergent into the stained area and soak in room temperature water for 30 minutes.
 Rub the stain gently every few minutes.
-If you don't have liquid laundry detergent, try dish soap.
+If you don't have liquid laundry detergent, try dish soap instead.

 - After rinsing the clothing, add a stain remover to the stained area.
-Allow it to sit for 7 to 10 minutes before rinsing completely.
+Allow it to sit for 7 to 10 minutes before rinsing completely with cold water.

 - Repeat the soaking and stain remover steps until no ice cream is left in the clothing.
 Be sure you don't see any remaining stain because once the fabric is dried, it will be nearly impossible to remove it.
-Wash the clothing according to the fabric directions.
+Proceed with washing the clothing according to the fabric directions.

 Removing Dried Ice Cream

 - Try to remove as much of the dried ice cream as possible using a spoon or dull knife.

 - Rub liquid laundry detergent into the stained area and allow the stain to soak in cold water for at least 30 minutes.

 - Gently rub the stained area between your fingers every 3-5 minutes in order to allow the liquid detergent to fully penetrate the stain

-- Now repeat the steps listed above for fresh stains.
+- Now you can begin the steps listed above for fresh stains.